-Gaurav uses JSON and the d3.js library to describe the data represented by the 100+ laws and quickly sort, filter and search the data set in real time atop a map of 1950s era Western Nigeria.
+Gaurav uses Firebase, React, Mapbox and lots of JSON to describe the data represented by the 100+ laws and quickly sort, filter and search the data set in real time atop a map of 1950s era Western Nigeria.

 Gaurav is responsible for the experience design and development of the platform that brings the laws, drums, music and interviews together on an interactive map to reveal how the laws spread over time and their impact on Western Nigerian culture.

 Gaurav wrote, directed and edited, Making a Mark, a short film that features a cast and crew of predominantly Indian descent.
 The short has no spoken dialog and communicates instead through purely cinematic techniques, music and Bharatanatyam, a classical Indian dance form.

 Gaurav wrote and directed a film inspired by NASA's CineSpace 2016 short film competition.
 The film suggests that, as we travel to space and develop new civilizations as early as 2025, we have a novel opportunity to learn from the experiences of oppressed and marginalized communities to simultaneously establish a more peaceful, harmonious and equitable future on Mars and Earth.